Media Training Manual on Gender Equality for the Asia Pacific Region

 Beyond Beijing Committee (BBC) was formed as a loose network soon after the UN Fourth World Conference on Women in Beijing in September 1995.
 BBC envisions a society where women and girls lead equitable and dignified lives, contributing to sustainable peace and development of the people and advancement of the nation.
 BBC is based in Nepal.

 LOOM is a young women led campaign that interconnects with women of multi generations in weaving stories, threading dreams, building young feminist leadership towards the change that inspires our freedom.
 LOOM works to build capacities and increase access amongst young girls and women to address political, social, legal, religious, traditional components of discrimination.
+It is based in Nepal.

 Women’s Rehabilitation Centre (WOREC) is a human rights organization.
 Founded by women’s rights activists in 1991 in order to address the issue of human trafficking, WOREC works to ensure the rights of voiceless and marginalized groups to promote social justice.
 WOREC is based in Nepal.